faksdal/ivs_sessions_browser/docs/ARCHITECTURE.md

 ## High-level flow
 1. User runs `ivs-sessions-browser`, `python -m ivs_sessions_browser`, or `./run_browser`.
 2. The selected entry point calls `ivs_sessions_browser.main()` from `__init__.py`.
-3. `main()` builds the CLI argument parser, parses arguments for `--year` (single, CSV, or range expression), `--scope`, `--filters`, `--mirrors`, output options, and `--version`.
+3. `main()` builds the CLI argument parser, parses arguments for `--year` (single, CSV, or range expression), `--scope`, `--filters`, `--mirrors`, output options, `--init-config`, and `--version`.
+4. Default user config files are initialized before network fetches; if `--init-config` was supplied, the program exits here.
-4. `SessionsBrowser` is constructed with parsed arguments and computes the URL list for the chosen scope and mirror preferences.
+5. `SessionsBrowser` is constructed with parsed arguments and computes the URL list for the chosen scope and mirror preferences.
-5. `FetchSessions` retrieves HTML data from the most recently updated master/intensive pages (comparing timestamps when `--mirrors` is specified).
+6. `FetchSessions` retrieves HTML data from the most recently updated master/intensive pages (comparing timestamps when `--mirrors` is specified).
-6. The HTML is parsed into row data, filtered, and sorted by `Tui` class using helper methods from `FilterAndSort`.
+7. The HTML is parsed into row data, filtered, and sorted by `Tui` class using helper methods from `FilterAndSort`.
-7. Either:
+8. Either:
    - Interactive TUI is launched (default) via curses, or
    - Text output is written to file/stdout and the program exits.

 ## Detailed flow